juju/docs/src/en/developer-resources.md

 # Writing charms that use resources

 Many applications require binary resources to complete the install process.
-While it is possible for a charm to download this software from package repositories or other locations, some charms may be deployed in network restricted environments that do not allow access to all areas of the Internet.
+While it is possible for a charm to download this software from package repositories or other locations, some charms may be deployed in data centers with restrictive firewalls that do not allow access to all areas of the Internet.
 It may also be desirable to more strictly control what specific resources are  deployed.

 Starting with Juju 2.0, users can upload resources to the controller or the Juju Charm Store from where they are accessible to charms.

 # How it works